16 Must-Have LMS Features: The Key Elements for Effective eLearning

 Partner and customer certifications boost brand loyalty and increase engagement with your product while simultaneously alleviating pressure on your customer support teams.

 WorkRamp’s customer and partner training LMS allows you to scale partner onboarding, training, and certifications with a completely customizable academy.
 You can also create customized learning paths and certification programs to ensure your partners are up-to-date on their training.

-WorkRamp’s All-in-One LMS, the Learning Cloud, is designed to keep employees and customers in mind.
+WorkRamp’s All-in-One LMS, the Learning Cloud, is designed for employees and customers.
 The Learning Cloud makes designing and maintaining training programs that deliver measurable results faster, easier, and more efficient.

 Our platform seamlessly integrates with your existing tech stack, scales with you as you grow, and allows you to blend custom and pre-built content, providing a best-in-class experience for learners and admins alike.

 Learning management systems are useful tools for driving growth and revenue—but not if they’re missing the critical features covered in this guide.